Wiggins scores 30, leads Timberwolves past Thunder 114-112

+It was Minnesota's first road win against a Western Conference team this season, and it came against a squad that entered the night tied for the best record in the West.

+"It's very important," Wiggins said.
+"We have been very solid at home this year, but on the road is what's killing us.
+Hopefully, this will keep us going and we can build on it and continue to rise and get better."

-Karl-Anthony Towns scored 18 points and Robert Covington added 13 for the Timberwolves.
+Wiggins made 11 of 20 shots and had six rebounds and five assists.
+Karl-Anthony Towns scored 18 points and Robert Covington added 13 for the Timberwolves, who shot 49 percent from the field and made 14 of 27 3-pointers against one of the league's top defensive teams.

+"Wig (Wiggins) had a monster game for us, and then we had a number of guys step up and make real timely plays," Minnesota coach Tom Thibodeau said.

+Oklahoma City's Paul George had 31 points and 11 rebounds, but he missed a 3-pointer at the buzzer that would have won it.

 The Timberwolves led for most of the first half, but the Thunder rallied and took a 63-53 lead into the break.
 George, who sat out part of the first quarter with two fouls, scored 15 points in the second.